 Mount Mercy University is proud to partner once again with Composer and Conductor John Armstrong to present two Music Literary sessions for teachers as part of Mount Mercy’s Summer Music Academy.

 Mount Mercy will offer Bel Canto Solfeggio and Choral Practicum: Teaching Music Literacy.
 Each session earns one graduate credit (optional) – giving music educators and students the opportunity to earn two credits in four days!
-Professional Development credit through Grant Wood AEA is also available.
+Professional Development credit through Mount Mercy University is also available.

 Develop beautiful tone and precise intonation with handsign/solfeggio skills in major and minor modes, learn a proven approach for teaching solid rhythm and meter skills, discover warm-ups, patterns, readers, rounds, songs, and "choralises" that you take home to inspire your singers.
 Master aural, visual, and kinesthetic processes that help your singers learn to read music with confidence and enthusiasm.
 You may take this proficiency course three times for graduate or AEA credit.

 Session 2: Choral Practicum I, II and III | June 22–23

 Open to students and teachers who have completed "Bel Canto Solfeggio" or any other Armstrong Music Literacy course.
 Learn how to integrate handsign/solfeggio in actual rehearsal mode!
 John will rehearse the class as a choir, taking selected works from first read-through to concert-level performance.
 We will practice the Bel Canto process while incorporating each step along the music literacy continuum.
 You will experience the complete learning cycle from start to finish.